 “These protocols are in addition to the extensive measures we’ve put in place during the pandemic to help protect our associates and customers, including installing sneeze guards at registers, temperature checks and mandatory mask-wearing for associates, placing social distancing signage and enacting emergency leave policy for associates who are unable or uncomfortable coming to work.
 Additionally, through the help of our health ambassadors, we will continue requiring customers to wear protective facial coverings while inside the building.

-“We will continue working closely with elected and local health officials, adjusting how we serve the community while also keeping the health and safety of our customers and associates in mind.”closing, Covid, New Albany, Northeast Mississippi, sanitizing, Union County, Wal-Mart
+“We will continue working closely with elected and local health officials, adjusting how we serve the community while also keeping the health and safety of our customers and associates in mind.”closing, Covid-19 coronavirus, New Albany MS, sanitizing, Union County MS, walmart